neutron420/bloom/README.md

 <br/>

-**A high-performance monorepo built with Turborepo, featuring multiple Next.js applications with shared UI components, configurations, and optimized build pipelines for scalable web development.**
+**A modern video conferencing application built with Turborepo monorepo architecture, featuring real-time communication, multiple Next.js applications with shared UI components, and optimized build pipelines for seamless virtual meetings.**

 <p>
   <a href="#about-the-project">About</a> •